28 Mar 2021

 Temporary closure of chapel / gardens

 Due to COVID-19 our chapel and the gardens are closed now.

 Neither pilgrims nor tourists will be able to enter the convent

 until the end of August at the earliest.

 We are very sorry for this inconvenience.

-The next annoucement will be in March 2021.
+The next announcement will be in September 2021.

 The Institute of the Handmaids of the Sacred Heart of Jesus in the Holy Eucharist, "Seitai Hoshikai," is a small institute of Catholic religious women leading dedicated lives of prayer and was established in 1970 by the late Bishop John Shojiro Ito of Niigata, Japan.

 Members make vows of Obedience, Chastity, Poverty, and follow the example set by the lives of Jesus Christ and Mary, in offering their lives to the service of God and neighbor.
 Seitai Hoshikai is comprised of sisters who reside at the Motherhouse in Akita, who lead a community life centered on prayer, and sisters who lead an apostolic life of evangelization among lay people in society.

 The “Seitai Hoshikai” (Institute of the Handmaids of the Sacred Heart of Jesus in the Holy Eucharist) is located on a hill in the outskirts of Akita, where you find beautiful nature surrounding the convent.